ztpilot/finder_ros/README.md

 ```

 This will stream all camera sensors and publish on the appropriate ROS topics.

-The F100i sets its usb unique ID during initialization and without this parameter it wont be found.
-Once running it will publish, among others, the following topics:
 - /camera/odom/sample
 - /camera/accel/sample
 - /camera/gyro/sample